Feel better. Love better. Live better.

 The first (intake) session

-During the first appointment, often called an “intake”, we’ll walk through a series of questions that will help me learn more about you and provide a solid foundation for our work together.
+During the first appointment, we’ll walk through a series of questions that will help me learn more about you and provide a solid foundation for our work together.
 Intake sessions are 80 minutes, and are charged at the extended session rate ($195 for individual clients, $250 for a couple or family).

 50-minute (standard) sessions